will-thompson-k/deeplearning-nlp-models/notebooks/gpt/README.md

 ## GPT-Model-Details

 Here are some small notes from the each paper.
+Note that my observations are not comprehensive and am still wrapping my head around GPT-3.

-I highly recommend you take a crack at reading them further better information.
+I highly recommend reading the original papers.

 ### GPT-1